qhmu/qhmu.github.io/news/index.md

 ---

 # {% include icon.html icon="fa-solid fa-newspaper" %}News

+### 2025-07-28

+High school students Ann Lee and Harry Chen joined the lab as summer students to experience scientific research.
+Have fun, guys!

 ### 2025-06-05

 Quanhua and the team attended the [BAM2025](https://wang-lab.hkust.edu.hk/others/bam2025/bam2025.html) workshop and gave a talk titled "Cellular Plasticity and Spatial Organization in Osteosarcoma Progression".